 INVESTIGATE WHAT WENT WRONG

-Having handed over cash for a meal, a customer invests a degree of trust in a restaurant: that they will commensurately give him or her a wholesome meal and a good time.
+Having handed over cash for a meal, a customer invests a degree of trust in a restaurant: that they will commensurately give them a wholesome meal and a good time.
 Bearing this trust in mind, it is the duty of the proprietor to investigate what went wrong when this pact of sorts is breached.

 In an article on Fnbreport.ph, where Rolando and Jac Laudico were interviewed regarding a similar topic, they detail the rationale behind their initial silence following an encounter with an alleged food poisoning victim.
 “The reason why we kept quiet is that we were waiting for the findings of the Department of Health,” says Rolando.
-Before throwing information and the quick apologies onto the internet for people to like and comment on, the Laudicos wanted to make sure the facts were straight—testing their water supply, reviewing their suppliers and passing San Juan Health Department sanitary inspections—so that they could clearly communicate what went wrong to the affected customer.
+Before throwing information and the quick apologies onto the internet for people to like and comment on, the Laudicos wanted to make sure the facts were straight—testing their water supply, reviewing their suppliers and passing San Juan Health Department sanitary inspections—so they could clearly, factually and properly communicate with the affected customer.

 BE TRANSPARENT ABOUT WHAT YOU FIND

 With the knowledge of the investigation process laid out for consumers, Steve Shrimski, the chef and other half of Circa 1900, details his procedure for addressing complaints and to underscore the accountability of the restaurant.
 “A small portion of every dish is packed separate, labeled, dated, and frozen so the function can be specifically identified.
 This could be frozen for one to two weeks.
 If there is a problem, the samples kept can be tested at a lab to identify whether there was a problem with the food or not.”